clicknium/clicknium-docs/doc/FAQ.md

 For more information, please refer to [Capture similar elements](tutorial/recorder/capture_similar_elements.md)

-## Browser extension for Chrome is not turned on, do you want to turn on it now?
+## Browser extension for Chrome is not turned on, do you want to turn it on now?
-If you encountered the subsequent issue when recording element on one browser page,
+If you encountered the subsequent issue when recording elements on one browser page,

 ![install extension](img/faq_install_extension_error.png)